gardener/gardener/docs/concepts/resource-manager.md

         - If the annotation key follows the `reference.resources.gardener.cloud/{configmap,secret}-<hash>` scheme and the value equals `<name>`, then consider it as "in-use".
 1. Delete all `ConfigMap`s and `Secret`s not considered as "in-use".

+Note: Managed resource secrets are garbage collected only if the GC controller is configured to do so.
+This is the case when the GC controller acts on a seed cluster.

 Consequently, clients need to:

 1. Create immutable `ConfigMap`s/`Secret`s with unique names (e.g., a checksum suffix based on the `.data`).